 Missouri Department of Health and Senior Services:

-- Preventative Health Program — provides medical screenings and follow-up activities to newly arriving refugees.
-The program objectives are to reduce the spread of infectious disease, treat current ailments, and promote preventative health practices to facilitate refugees’ full participation in activities that encourage self-sufficiency and integration.
+- Refugee Health Coordination — provides medical screenings to newly arriving refugees.
+The program objectives are to reduce the spread of infectious disease and promote preventative health practices to facilitate refugees’ full participation in activities that encourage self-sufficiency and integration.